 Like most problems we encounter - health or otherwise - the best treatment is prevention.
 Use serious precaution and knife safety when handling knives in the field and be one of the lucky ones who just get to hear about other hunters’ death-defying mishaps.

 2) Working with others.
-It can be more efficient to have someone pull hide and hold legs while you work – or even using their own blade on a different part of the animal – but know that this increases the chance of an accident, too.
+It can be more efficient to have someone pull hide and hold legs while you work – or even using their own blade on a different part of the animal - but know that this increases the chance of an accident, too.
 Use good communication and keep it slow and safe.
-I like bright orange-handled knives, as they are easier to keep track of for myself and others when working on game.
+I like knives with bright orange handles, as they are easier to keep track of for myself and others when working on game.

 4) Skinning legs.
 This is another time when blades and technique are tested.
 Thinner skin along the long bones in the lower legs requires a careful approach and some patience in order to avoid blade slippage and the chance of accidental cuts and lacerations.

 5) Fatigue.
 This can make us lazy when it comes to knife safety.
 The point when you know you’re getting tired is exactly the time to be extra cautious and aware of the blade.

 First Aid Supplies For Lacerations

 1) Antibiotic ointment before bandaging.
 Use with caution, as this can result in a reddening rash in some people, which may cause it to appear like it isn't healing well.

 2) Clean/sterile packed dressing of a couple of different sizes.
 Clean cotton material such as t-shirts could be substituted if nothing else is available.
 Use caution with soiled garments to avoid introducing bacteria into the wound.

 4) Ibuprofen/Advil for pain relief and to reduce inflammation.
 Just a couple can take the edge off a very painful injury.